Browse by Medical Category

-Massachusetts General Hospital Imaging provides nuclear medicine exams on the Mass General main campus and at Mass General West Imaging – Waltham.
+Massachusetts General Hospital Imaging provides nuclear medicine exams on the Mass General main campus.
 No matter which facility you come to, our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
 All images are read by a radiologist with specialty expertise in the area of the body being studied.

 Nuclear medicine overview:

 Nuclear medicine is a subspecialty within the field of radiology that uses very small amounts of radioactive material called a radiopharmaceutical or radiotracer to diagnose disease and other abnormalities within the body.

 Depending on the type of nuclear medicine scan you are undergoing, the radiotracer is injected into a vein, swallowed by mouth, or inhaled as a gas and eventually collects in the area of your body being scanned, where it gives off energy in the form of gamma rays.
 This energy is detected by a device called a gamma camera and/or probe.
 These devices work together with a computer to measure the amount of radiotracer absorbed by your body and to produce special pictures offering details on both the structure and function of organs and other internal body parts.

 Physicians use nuclear imaging to visualize the structure and function of an organ, tissue, bone or system of the body.
 Nuclear medicine scans are performed to: